-The completed Communicable Disease Prevention Certification form along with the required, supportive documentation specified should be mailed or faxed to:
+The completed Communicable Disease Prevention Certification form along with the required, supportive documentation specified should be mailed, scanned and emailed or faxed to:

-Linda Lennerth, RN, MSN, Medical/Health Administration, USF College of Medicine, MDC Box 19 12901 Bruce B. Downs Blvd.
-Tampa, FL 33612-4799 Fax: 813-974-3415
+Linda Lennerth, RN, MSN, Associate Director Medical/Health Administration USF Morsani College of Medicine - MDC Box 19 12901 Bruce B. Downs Blvd.
+Tampa, FL 33612-4799

-The University of South Florida Morsani College of Medicine is unable to provide the vaccines and laboratory titers required for starting your training program.
+The University of South Florida Morsani College of Medicine is unable to provide the TB screening, vaccines and/or laboratory titers required for starting your program.
 These Immunizations and/or laboratory tests must be completed prior to beginning your program.
-If you are not able to receive certain immunizations e.g., they are contraindicated, please contact us directly to discuss your situation.
-All required vaccines are readily available through your local Health Department.
+If you are not able to receive certain immunizations e.g.. they are contraindicated, please contact us directly to discuss your situation.
+All vaccines are readily available through your local Health Department.

-If you have any questions regarding the communicable disease prevention certification process, please contact us by email, phone or fax:
+If you have any questions regarding the communicable disease prevention certification process, please contact us directly: